 This publication contains detailed statistics on persons registered with Councils with Adult Social Services Responsibilities (CASSRs) in England as being blind or partially sighted.
 The data are compiled from the triennial SSDA 902 return submitted by councils to the NHS Information Centre for health and social care.
 A decision was made to bring the SSDA 902 collection forward by a year for collection in 2008, due to concerns regarding the fall in the number of people newly registered as blind and partially sighted between March 2003 and March 2006.
 This means there will be no collection in 2009.
 The CASSR tables in this publication contain information relating to the year ended 31 March 2008.

-People Registered as Blind and Partially Sighted - England, 2008
+Publication, Part of Registered Blind and Partially Sighted People

 - 30 Oct 2008

-- Country, Councils with Social Services Responsibilities (CASSRs)
+- Local Authorities, Country, Councils with Adult Social Services Responsibilities (CASSRs)

 - 01 Apr 2007 to 31 Mar 2008